havebeen/DEERefiner/README.md

 ## Prerequisites

 1. MATLAB R2021a or later
-2. MATLAB Parallel Computing Toolbox (accelerate drastically)
+2. MATLAB Parallel Computing Toolbox
+3. MATLAB Image Processing Toolbox

 ## Installation
 1. Clone the repository (or download the whole folder)